Opinion | A harsh new anti-Trump ad shows how Never Trumpers view the race

 Mike Madrid, a veteran GOP strategist and co-founder of the Lincoln Project, explained the thinking behind the ad.

-The group’s view is that the GOP convention was partly about softening the edges on perceptions of Trump, with speakers attesting to his deep wisdom, benevolence, and selfless concern for the welfare of others.
+The group’s view is that the Republican convention was partly about softening the edges on perceptions of Trump, with speakers attesting to his deep wisdom, benevolence, and selfless concern for the welfare of others.
 So a key job for the group is now to remind the small pool of voters who might be seduced by this why they’ve come to be so repelled by him.

 It’s often said that ads are effective when they offer new information — and Trump’s affection for depraved mockery of the vulnerable isn’t that.
 But in this case, Madrid told me, new information actually isn’t needed, because the whole point is to remind people of what they already dislike about Trump before the convention makes them forget it.